rabbitboots/kevn/README.md

 bar=foo
 ```

+## INI Format(s)

+INI files are similar to a Lua hash table with one level of nesting.
+They're comprised of key-value pairs (`foo=bar`) that belong to groups (`[config]`).
+The groups and keys are unordered.
+All groups have unique names, and all keys have unique names within their group.

+That's the gist.
+There is no official INI specification that I'm aware of, and you can find [any number of implementations with differing features](https://en.wikipedia.org/wiki/INI_file).
+If you are evaluating KEVN for use in your project, be aware that it is case-sensitive and strict about whitespace.

 ## Use Cases

 INI files are suitable for storage and retrieval of basic configuration, and they can also be used for basic metadata.
-They're human-readable, and can be read and modified with a simple text editor.
+While not pretty, they are human-readable, and can be modified with a simple text editor.

 ### Bad Use Cases